szepeviktor/w3-total-cache-fixed/readme.txt

 Please reach out to all of these people and support their projects if you're so inclined.

 == Changelog ==

+= 0.9.5.2.2 =
+* Bug Fix - Malformed HTML in Generated Item UIs (Admin Pages)
+* New Feature - "Security Headers" Section Added to Browser Cache
+* New Feature - Checkbox to Use CDN URLs for Media Library on Admin pages
+* Bug Fix - W3TC was Collecting Tracking Usage At All Times

 = 0.9.5.2.1 =
 * New Feature - Dashboard Widget For Flushing Individual User-Inputted URLs